Nynuphar/IDEAL-doc/docs/source/workflow1.rst

 Your study format has been set and you can "**Save**".

 .. note:: You will need to specify the study format before importing the patient data.
-You can also format your data to match the default IDEAL.
+You can also format your data to match the default CHIL.

-.. warning:: If a mismatch between the source (your study) and IDEAL formats occurs, the patient bulk import to IDEAL will fail.
+.. warning:: If a mismatch between the source (your study) and CHIL formats occurs, the patient bulk import to CHIL will fail.

 .. warning:: Every time a new study is created, the source will reset to the default mentioned above.
 Therefore, every time a new study is created, the Study data format will have to be specified.